Laptop screen shows file cabinet. Image courtesy of Adobe Stock photos.

 With automated workflows, records managers can create their disposition approval lists and see upcoming disposition approval reviews.
 For example, if a few (or a hundred) record boxes must be reviewed by Legal and then HR for disposition approval, disposition can be set and sequenced.
 Then each department would check out a list of records to review and then approve the disposition of the items.
 A workflow with these actions is shown in the image below:

 The final disposition review would likely go to the Physical Records team, who can start the disposition process.
 A disposition list can be generated automatically after a review and given to the team, to assist with locating and documenting items listed for destruction.

 Lastly, Disposition certificates can show all outcome assignments for these reviews, which are useful for legal and audit purposes.

-With convenient, simple-to-use features, users will be able to manage their physical items in a way that increases leverage of corporate information for decision-making, and enhances discovery through integration and consistent application of retention policies for physical records.
-Not only will they save time and frustration, but cost will be reduced by eliminating standalone system infrastructure and decreasing physical storage space requirements through accurate and timely destruction of physical records.
+With convenient, simple-to-use features, users will be able to manage their physical items in a way that increases leverage of corporate information for decision-making and enhances discovery through integration and consistent application of retention policies for physical records.
+Not only will they save time and frustration, but costs will be reduced by eliminating standalone system infrastructure and decreasing physical storage space requirements through accurate and timely destruction of physical records.

 Want to find out more about the physical records features, and how these and other Collabspace CONTINUUM features can benefit your organization?
 Explore our physical records blog series, contact us with questions or download our free Collabspace brochure: